MichaMican/SwaggerJsonExtractor/README.md

     PS> ./SwaggerJsonExtractor.ps1 -PathsToExtract @("/api/user/{id}", "/api/group/{id}")
     ```
 5. The script outputs the new json to the console and pastes the json to your clipboard.
        You can specify a outputfile with the property `-OutputPath` to have the result stored to a file
+       You can use `-ForceFileOutput`  to  overwrite the file specified by `-OutputPath` if it already exists
        You can suppress the console output and the clipboard paste by using the `-SuppressConsoleOutput` and `-SuppressClipboardOutput`